SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### Setup ScratchOrg Creation and Management Preferences
 All Salesforce Customer 360 Platform code and meta-data can be deployed to a [scratch org leveraging SFDX](https://trailhead.salesforce.com/content/learn/projects/quick-start-salesforce-dx).
 CLI commands in this repository support automation of the deployment process, and the .env file can be extended to include additional variables to automate B2C Commerce service and metadata configuration.

-> Please use [Trailhead's Quick Start: Salesforce DX](https://trailhead.salesforce.com/content/learn/projects/quick-start-salesforce-dx) as a guide to setup a DevHub that can generate Salesforce scratchOrgs.
+> Please use [Trailhead's Quick Start: Salesforce DX](https://trailhead.salesforce.com/content/learn/projects/quick-start-salesforce-dx) as a guide to set up a DevHub that can generate Salesforce scratchOrgs.

 - Open the .env file and edit the following information.
 Please use these defaults -- and edit them to accommodate your org creation and deployment preferences.